gkorpal/gkorpal.github.io/_pages/book-list.md

 * **A Beautiful Mind** by *Sylvia Nasar*: This is the biography of John Nash, a mathematician whose personality is quite the opposite of mine.
 * **The Strangest Man** by *Graham Farmelo*: This is the biography of Paul Dirac, whose life I wanted to know about because he is believed to be autistic.

-*What happened to the women mathematicians?*
+*What happened to the women mathematicians?
+Sophie Germain, Sofia Kovalevskaya, Emmy Noether, Julia Robinson,...*

 ## Undergraduate maths textbooks ##
 -----